Action Guide

 Investing in emission reduction measures and measuring and disclosing your company’s carbon footprint can help you comply with carbon pricing and regulatory requirements like EU ETS.
 Consulting with policymakers will also help you to understand this changing framework.

 The NZIA is meant to spur domestic EU production of clean technologies.
-The main provisions include:
+Main provisions include:

-• By 2030, at least 40% of the annual deployment needs for strategic net-zero technologies manufactured in the EU.
+• At least 40% of the annual deployment needs for strategic net-zero technologies manufactured in the EU by 2030.

 • Supporting 8 strategic net zero technologies: i) solar photovoltaic and solar thermal technologies; ii) onshore wind and offshore renewable energy; iii) batteries and storage; iv) heat pumps and geothermal energy; v) electrolyzers and fuel cells; vi) biogas/biomethane; vii) carbon capture and storage (CCS); and viii) grid technologies.